RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 #### FPKI Management Authority (FPKIMA)

-The FPKIMA is the organization that operates and maintains the Common Policy Root CA on behalf of the U.S. Government, subject to the direction of the FPKIPA.
+The FPKIMA is the organization that operates and maintains the Common Policy Root CAs on behalf of the U.S. Government, subject to the direction of the FPKIPA.

 #### FPKI Management Authority Program Manager

-The Program Manager is the individual within the FPKIMA who has principal responsibility for overseeing the proper operation of the Common Policy Root CA including the Common Policy Root CA repository, and selecting the FPKIMA staff.
+The Program Manager is the individual within the FPKIMA who has principal responsibility for overseeing the proper operation of the Common Policy Root CAs including the required repository, and selecting the FPKIMA staff.
 The Program Manager is selected by the FPKIMA and reports to the FPKIPA.
 The FPKIMA Program Manager must hold a Top Secret security clearance.